When is the BEST Time to Visit Moraine Lake?

 When Does The Road To Moraine Lake Open And Close?

 Since Moraine Lake lies at a high elevation and is accessed by one small road, it is prone to high avalanche risk.
 This means for safety, the road is closed to all vehicles during the winter months.
-It usually opens around late May or the first week of June and closes the Tuesday after Canadian Thanksgiving Holiday (the second Monday in October).
+It usually opens around June 1st, and closes the Tuesday after Canadian Thanksgiving Holiday (the second Monday in October).
 Yes, Canada has its own Thanksgiving.

 There are no set dates regarding the opening and closing of the road as it’s entirely subject to the weather/snow conditions.
 When Parks Canada feels the route is safe, they will plow the road and open it to the public.